Vednix/Statistics2/README.md

 # Statistics2
-Statistics plugin for TShock servers (I had to name it Statistics2
+Statistics plugin for TShock servers (I had to name it Statistics2 cuz I forked CAWCAWCAW's version already)

 Updated version of [Statistics](https://github.com/CAWCAWCAW/Statistics) by CAWCAWCAW (which was an outdated fork of a plugin originally made by WhiteX/QuiCM.